Outsourced Security Technology

 Blackpoint’s Far-Reaching, Cohesive Capabilities

-We have several patents on our technology and continue to innovate and develop new technology and methodologies to detect, process, and respond to cyber threats.
+Blackpoint has several patents on our technology and we continue to innovate and develop new technology and methodologies to detect, process, and respond to cyber threats.
 In-house technology empowers security companies to expand their capabilities at optimal times that align with the business goals and industry demands.
 For example, according to SANS’ 2021 Survey of SOCs, six of the 10 most popular outsourced SOC capabilities were:

 - Threat Intelligence including

 - SOC architecture and engineering, specifically to systems running the SOC.